-The Phoenix Insurance Company Ltd.
+- The Phoenix Insurance Company Ltd.

-The Economic Solvency Regime Directives
+Provisions of the Economic Solvency Regime

 - The provisions of Circular 2020-1-15 of the Commissioner of the Capital Market, Insurance and Savings (hereinafter - the "Commissioner") - "Amendment to the Consolidated Circular concerning Implementation of a Solvency II-Based Economic Solvency Regime for Insurance Companies" (hereinafter - the "Solvency Circular"), including its explanations.